riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

 meteor --settings settings.json
 {% endhighlight %}

-And now re-adding Bob d'Arnaud, puts him in the right place after we make a small change to our subscription.
+And now re-adding Bob d'Arnaud, puts him in the right place after we make a small change to our subscription, using the `surname_sort` column instead of `surname` as the sort column.

 #####/lib/router/customer-routes.js
 {% highlight JavaScript %}